-- Touch the "CHANGE VALUE" and use the keypad to enter the percentage value.
+- Touch the "CHANGE VALUE" button next to the Chem Feed Duration value and use the keypad to enter the Feed time value.
+This time is in Hours and Minutes.
 Touch the OK button to accept. - To accept any changes touch the DONE button or to reject the changes touch the CANCEL button.